BradleyParkerDev/fastapi_crud_app/README.md

 # FastAPI CRUD App

+A FastAPI-based CRUD application with a PostgreSQL database, session-based authentication, and a project structure that is scalable and easy to maintenance.

 ## Overview

 This FastAPI CRUD application is designed to provide a foundational structure for building RESTful APIs with a modern backend stack.
 The app includes essential CRUD functionality (Create, Read, Update, Delete) with a PostgreSQL database, SQLAlchemy for ORM, and Alembic for database migrations.
 The project is intended for use as an API-only backend, without any server-rendered HTML templates.